InformaticsMatters/squonk2-data-manager-job-utilities/README.rst

    :target: https://badge.fury.io/py/im-data-manager-job-utilities
    :alt: PyPI package (latest)

-A package that simplifies the generation of *events* and *cost* lines written to the Job's stdout stream.
+A Python 2/3 package that simplifies the generation of *events* and *cost* lines written to the Job's stdout stream.

 The following utilities are available: -